Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: System Model

 \subsection{Channel Estimation}

-Observe from \eqref{traditional beamforming} that, the estimation for the cascade channel ${\bm H} = {\rm diag}({\bm f}^{*})\bm G$ is enough for beamforming design.
-To accurately acquire this cascade channel, the user generally sends pilot signal $x$ to the BS under $P$ different RIS configurations which are the first $P$ columns of the DFT matrix $\bm F_N$, denoted as $\bm F_{N,P}$.
-Due to the channel reciprocity, the received signal at the BS with the $p$-th RIS configuration $\bm \Theta_{p}=\diag({\bm \theta}_p)$ can be written as \cite{atapattu2020reconfigurable}
+Observe from~\eqref{eqn:iter_beamforming} that, it suffices to know the cascaded channel ${\bm H} = {\rm diag}({\bm f}^{*})\bm G$ for beamforming design.
+To accurately acquire this cascaded channel, the user sends pilot signal $x\in\mathbb{C}$ to the BS with $N_p$ different RIS configurations.
+These different RIS configurations are usually designed to be the first $N_p$ columns of the DFT matrix ${\bm F}_N$, denoted as $\bm F_{N,N_p}$.
+Due to the channel reciprocity, the received signal at the BS with the $p$-th RIS configuration $\bm \Theta_{p}=\diag({\bm \theta}_p)$ can be written as~\cite{atapattu2020reconfigurable}